 So, if you are wondering how to clean your type of fence and what steps you need to take, keep reading cause we have the answers.

-Though every fence we install across St Louis is a maintenance-free fence, you’ll still need to wipe them down every once in a while.
-Read on to learn how to clean every type of maintenance-free fence to ensure that the most extended life from your fence.
+Though every fence we install across St Louis is a maintenance-free fence, you’ll still need to wipe it down occasionally.
+Read on to learn how to clean every type of maintenance-free fence to ensure the most extended life from your fence.

 Cleaning Vinyl Fences

 As one of the most popular fences on the market, vinyl fencing is a staple of many people’s homes.
-It’s versatile, comes in many different colors and styles, and is easy to clean.
-Read on to learn how to get your lovely vinyl fence in top shape this spring so that you can keep your yard looking great!
+It’s versatile, in many different colors and styles, and is easy to clean.
+Read on to learn how to get your lovely vinyl fence in top shape this spring to keep your yard looking great!

 To clean a vinyl fence, you’re going to want to get:

 - Vinegar OR bleach (not both!)

 - A pressure washer

 Although vinyl is one of the most weather-resistant materials, it will get dirty in winter.
 Ice and snow accumulate on it and then melt into muddy slush.
 The mud gets slung upward and splashes onto the vinyl pickets.
 Getting this grime off is easy- you need to know how!